 I have been on a furniture flipping roll this past week and a half or so!
 DIY projects make me so happy.
+I wanted to share one of my DIY tricks and that is my own chalk paint recipe.
+I think everyone should be able to DIY on whatever budget works for them.
 I feel as though I get into a meditative state when I am painting.
 It turns my mind off and gets that creativity flowing which has been refreshing.

 Check out these 2 end tables I found on Facebook Marketplace for $10.
 Not much to look at now, but I felt they had potential.